Fl1riX/Fl1riX/README.md

 ---

+Here's the precise English translation of your profile without additions or modifications:

 # Hello! 👋 I'm Maxim (a.k.a @Fl1riX)

 Welcome to my profile!
 I'm a programmer who strives to understand **how everything works under the hood**.
 I'm not just interested in using technology—I want to dig into its fundamental nature, from **assembly and CPU architecture to developing my own operating systems and low-level utilities**.